Skip navigation links

 Freestream Conditions

-Freestream flowfield conditions - Mach number, pressure, temperature, angle of attack, and angle of sideslip - must be specified in Wind-US's input data file.
+Freestream flowfield conditions - Mach number, pressure, temperature, angle of attack, and angle of sideslip - must be specified in the input data file.
 The Mach number must be greater than zero, and pressure and temperature may be specified as static or total values.
 These conditions are used to initialize the flowfield at the start of a run.
 For external flow problems, they are also applied at all inflow, outflow, and freestream boundaries during the course of a flow solution.
 For this reason, the outermost grid boundary should be far enough away from the body such that the freestream assumption is valid at the boundary.

 Keywords: FREESTREAM